How to Use and Get the Most Out of Google Keyword Planner in 2021

 After digging deeper we can now see that agency as a keyword is actually not even close to a marketing agency, and SEO marketing is actually a better keyword than an agency.

-Estimate the traffic value of a keyword
+Estimate the Traffic Value of a Keyword

 Another great feature in Google’s keyword research tool is the estimated CPC (Cost per Click).
 Whilst this is supposed to reflect the cost of a click on a Google ad, it will also give you a good idea of the value of a visitor and the overall traffic from that keyword.

-Personally, I don’t have a single one that meets all my requirements, but I am using a few different ones depending on what kind of keyword research I’m doing or in what stage of the research I am in.
+Personally, I don’t have a single one that meets all my requirements, but I am using a few different ones depending on what kind of keyword research I’m doing or what stage of the research I am in.